 I am a medical sociologist and an associate professor in the Department of Population Health at NYU Langone Health.

-Nadia Islam, PhD, is an Assistant Professor in the Department of Population Health at the NYU School of Medicine.
-Her research focuses on developing culturally relevant community–clinical linkage models to reduce cardiovascular disease and diabetes disparities disadvantaged communities.
+My research focuses on developing culturally relevant community–clinical linkage models to reduce cardiovascular disease and diabetes disparities in disadvantaged communities.

-Dr. Islam is a medical sociologist with a doctorate in Sociomedical Sciences from Columbia University.
-She currently serves on the American Diabetes Association Taskforce on Asian American, Native Hawaiian, and Pacific Islanders.
-Dr. Islam previously served on the board of the Public Health Association of New York and was the Chair of the Asian Pacific Islander Caucus of the American Public Health Association from.
-Dr. Islam is co-editor with Drs.
-Trinh Shevrin and Rey of Asian American Communities and Health (Jossey Bass Publishers, 2009).
+I received my doctorate in sociomedical sciences from Columbia University.
+I currently serve on the American Diabetes Association task force on Asian American, Native Hawaiian, and Pacific Islanders.
+I previously served on the board of the Public Health Association of New York City and as chair of the Asian and Pacific Islander Caucus for Public Health of the American Public Health Association.